MatthijsvdWielen/firely-docs-simplifier/data_governance_and_quality_control/simplifierPackages.rst

 View packages
 ^^^^^^^^^^^^^
-Visit the ``Packages`` tab of any Simplifier project to see which packages are available in this project.
+Visit the ``Releases`` tab of any Simplifier project to see which packages are published from this project.
 For more information about a package and its content, click on the name of the package.

 The ``Introduction`` page will give you an overview of the package: